WoutStruys/CP-PE-2/README.md

 - Creates the Resource Group
 - Deploys the Azure Container Registry (ACR)
 - Enables Admin on ACR (for easier development)
+- Logs in to ACR
 - Builds, tags, and pushes the Docker Image to ACR
-- Deploys infrastructure using your Bicep templates
+- Deploys infrastructure using my Bicep templates

 > 💡 **Tip**
 > Make sure the script is executable before running it: